Article

 RoAS stands for Return on Advertising Spend.
 It’s a metric that measures how much revenue you’ve made in sales for each dollar you’ve spent on ads.
 Essentially, it tells you whether or not your ad campaign is working.

-As a marketer on Amazon, it’s important to have a good understanding of your RoAS for each product you sell.
+As a marketer on Amazon, it’s important to understand your RoAS for each product you sell.
 By learning how to calculate this metric, you can measure the performance of your ad campaign, find out if you’re earning revenue, and know when to make changes to your campaign to make it profitable.

 How to calculate your Amazon RoAS